nathanielstenzel/LaserWeb4/DOCKER.md

 # LaserWeb (4.1.x) Docker Builds

+This guide assumes some familiarity with [Docker](https://www.docker.com/), if you are new to Docker please start at: https://docs.docker.com/get-started/

 Docker user targets:
 - release
 - dev

 ## Release

+**Warning:** Bundling the release version here is inefficient, lots of additional data and dependencies are copied but not used.

 You can run the release version of the app in Docker using the commands below.
 - build release image:
 ```